 Manufacturers must reevaluate their supply chain members and look for ways to achieve greater fuel efficiency.
 IoT sensors connected to vehicles are helping transportation companies monitor the condition and fuel efficiency of their fleets.
 Another solution is to strategically open small distribution centers where inventory can be stored closer to end users.

 The “great resignation” of the pandemic era has led to faster adoption of automation hardware and software that handles tasks once performed by humans.
 Widespread layoffs due to budget tightening have also reduced corporate workforces.
 Supply chain managers may need to rely on smaller teams that work closer together than in the past when different department personnel operated in silos.

-Autonomous vehicles and machines that pick and pack items are part of the solution to meet the challenges in logistics.
+Autonomous vehicles and machines that pick and pack items are part of the solution to meet the challenges of labor shortages in warehouses.
 Machine learning software can also fill the void in labor, as it can scan vast amounts of data in seconds to formulate solutions for system problems.
 As supply chains embrace more automation, it will be imperative for logistics firms to hire talent with strong analytical skills.

 4. Compliance with Government Regulations

 One of the most important themes of this decade is environmental safety.
 Companies are becoming increasingly aware of the pressure from governments and consumers for manufacturers to adopt eco-friendly solutions.
 The writing is on the wall that in the future governments will increase penalties on polluters, so it’s crucial for manufacturers to lead as pioneers in greener solutions.

 Another area of regulatory concern is cybersecurity.
 The Colonial Pipeline hack of 2021 proved that corporations of any size can be breached by cybercriminals.
 As cybercrime continues to escalate, government action will likely lead to stricter regulations on protecting confidential data.